Heesel/terminal/README.md

 - linkedin
 - and more...

 It also features a command history that works by using the up and down arrow key.
-Due to the fact that I am physically, I build the website for 80% using my voice.
+Due to the fact that I am physically disabled, I build the website for 80% using my voice.